| The captioned symposium was held on January 31, 2006 at

 working in EU countries are likely to get legal rights similar

+to those of local workers.
 The most popular destination of economy-motivated Polish

 emigrants is Germany.
 During January to July of 2005, 272